 The project has been under construction since February 2010.
-At the end of June 2019, the project was 86.44% complete based on expenditures.
-The one active construction contract: 1300 Stations and Systems/Trackwork being executed by Tutor Perini Corporation (TPC), was 84.53% complete based on incurred cost.
-Substantial completion of this contract was originally scheduled for February 10, 2018, but the latest master program schedule update forecasts substantial completion on November 26, 2019, which is 134 days later than the substantial completion forecast in the December 2018 report.
-SFMTA's most recent update of the program schedule forecasts the Revenue Service Date (RSD) to occur on February 27, 2020, which remains the same from the prior month's reporting.
-This is 428 days later than the required RSD of December 26, 2018 in the Full Funding Grant Agreement (FFGA).
+At the end of October 2019, the project was 91.50% complete based on expenditures.
+The one active construction contract: 1300 Stations and Systems/Trackwork being executed by Tutor Perini Corporation (TPC), was 85.95% complete based on incurred cost.
+Substantial completion of this contract was originally scheduled for February 10, 2018, but the latest master program schedule update shows substantial completion occurring on July 23, 2020, which is a change from the June 29, 2020 reported in the prior report, which now represents 894 days later than the original substantial completion date.
+SFMTA's most recent update of the program schedule forecasts the Revenue Service Date (RSD) to occur on July 29, 2021, which has not changed from the prior report.

-Separation of design and fabrication of the Automated Train Control System (ATCS) from TPC (Contract Modification (CMod) #93) has been executed based on Board approval on February 19, 2019.
-SFMTA is finalizing contract terms and conditions with the ATCS contractor.
-Meanwhile, SFMTA received the design from the Radio contractor in April 2019.
-The responsibility for installation of both systems remains with TPC.
+Separation of design and fabrication of the Automated Train Control System (ATCS) from TPC (Contract Modification [CMod] #93) has been executed based on Board approval on February 19, 2019.